|

 water plant, submerge by up to 6" |

 Pond plant grown for its frilly foliage.
 With its roots submerged in water, it sends out stems covered in feathery leaves in all directions.
 The stems can grow quite long: the first time we grew this, in our small patio pond in Pennsylvania, they criss-crossed the entire pond.
-We lost that one at some point, but have recently purchased a new one to live in our new pond here in Texas.
-As shown at right, it started out as just a small potted plant, but it quickly (in two weeks) expanded to the state in the photo above.
-Which means it's going to be good for harvesting nutrients from the pond, an excellent tool in our quest to minimize algae growth.
+We lost that one at some point, but when we established a pond in our new Houston garden we purchased a new one.
+As shown in the photos below, it started out as just a small potted plant, but it quickly expanded to show its greater intentions.
+Which meant it was going to be good for harvesting nutrients from the pond, an excellent tool in our quest to minimize algae growth.
+Over the following years, it has always been around, sometimes growing more abundantly than other times.
+The high point of pond coverage was reached in April of 2025, illustrated by the photo above.
+That coverage comes at the expense of the waterlilies that usually occupy that space, so some parrot's feather management may be in order...

 |